LEARNING TASK

 Learning Theories

-Current learning theories did not emerge independently—they draw from long-standing philosophical debates about how people come to know.
+Current learning theories draw from long-standing philosophical debates about how people come to know.
 For centuries, scholars have argued over whether knowledge stems from direct experience or from reasoning.
 This tension between empiricism and rationalism continues to influence learning theory today.
 Empiricism, with roots in Aristotle’s work, treats experience as the starting point for knowledge.
 From this perspective, learning begins through sensory input, which builds into ideas through repeated associations.
 Instructional designers who align with this view often analyze how to guide learners using the environment and structuring sensory-rich tasks.
 In contrast, rationalism positions the mind as the origin of knowledge.
 Plato’s view, later refined by other thinkers, described knowledge as something people uncover through reflection.
 IDs influenced by this belief often ask how new material can be organized to help learners retrieve and link it to what they already know.
 These opposing perspectives led to the development of behaviorism, cognitivism, and constructivism.
 And because instructional design evolved alongside behaviorist theory in the mid-20th century, it makes sense to begin there as we examine how theory guides design.

 Instructional Theory